Prajwal5180/Defender-for-Cloud/modules/getting-started-with-lab-v2.md

-# Getting Started with Your Microsoft 365 Defender Suite Workshop
+# Getting Started with Your Microsoft Defender for Cloud Workshop

-Welcome to your Microsoft 365 Defender Suite Workshop!
+Welcome to your Microsoft Defender for Cloud Workshop!
 We've prepared a seamless environment for you to explore and learn about Microsoft 365 Defender services.
 Let's begin by making the most of this experience:

 ## Accessing Your Lab Environment